 ⚠️ Note:

-Platform fees are calculated on the full order value including VAT.
-Factor this into your cost price calculation.
+Platform fees calculate on the full order value including VAT.
+Build this into your cost price calculations.

 Calculate your break-even point per order

-With larger orders, you can strategically determine your minimum order value.
-Your break-even is the point where your costs equal your revenue.
+Larger orders let you set strategic minimum order values.
+Your break-even point is where costs equal revenue.

 Break-even order value = Fixed costs per order / (1 - Variable costs %)